hikerpig/gatsby-project-kb/demo/content/features/wiki-links.md

 ### Anchor reference

-> This is non-standard for wiki links, but I found it quite suit to my needs so I implement it in gatsby-project-kb, and Obsidian has this support, too.
+> NOTICE: This is non-standard for wiki links, but I found it quite suit to my needs so I implement it in gatsby-project-kb, and Obsidian has this support, too.

 You can refer to a topic's specific section by anchor text, which is after the hashtag `#`.